 Basic, older condos in simple little complexes from around $150,000+.
 Nicer ones more around $200k+.
 Also note: direct sailboat access will increase the pricing on all of the above examples, unless already mentioned.
 And please do not confuse Cape Coralís freshwater canals which donít have any actual access to open waters with the more valuable, saltwater, Gulf access ones!

 Northwest Cape Coral*

 Notably less developed (for now) than South Cape Coral.
-A good consideration for buyers who like less neighbors, want to pay less, but donít mind that most of it (except the Southernmost portion) is a bit remote from restaurants, shops, etc. Most Gulf access homes are newer, from under $350,000+, and are behind a 10í clearance bridge or so.
+A good consideration for buyers who like less neighbors, want to pay less, but donít mind that most of it (except the Southernmost portion) is a bit remote from restaurants, shops, etc. Most Gulf access homes are relatively newer with most built in the 2000s+, and are price from $450,000+, and are behind a 10í clearance bridge or so.
 Virtually no condos in this location.
 A lot of empty, cleared lots give the area a different feel.
 Some people love it and itís more low-density quality, others prefer looking further South.
 Ceitus Pkwy area* and Matlacha Isles* offer the shortest boating runs.
 Matlacha Isles is all direct sailboat access as is the southernmost portion of NW Cape.
 Caution: only canals West of Burnt Store Road offer Gulf access.
 Those to the East are freshwater.

 Northeast Cape Coral